whamcloud/Online-Help/docs/Introduction_1_0.md

 To provide robust HA support, Intel® Manager for Lustre* software automatically configures Corosync and Pacemaker, and takes advantage of IPMI or PDUs to support server failover.

 **Note:** Managed HA support requires that your entire storage system configuration and all interfaces be compliant with a pre-defined configuration.
-See the High Availability Configuration Specification in the Intel® Manager for Lustre* software, Installation Guide for detailed information.
+See [The High Availability Configuration Spec](Install_Guide/ig_ch_03_building.md) for more details.

-**Note:** Management mode is supported in Intel® Manager for Lustre* software, versions 1.0 and later.
+**Note:** Management mode is supported in Intel® Manager for Lustre* software, versions {{site.version}} and later.
 No claims of support are made for any versions of Lustre* outside of that shipped with Intel® Manager for Lustre* software.

 ### Monitor-only Mode Explained

 Monitor-only mode allows you to “discover” an existing Lustre file system using Intel® Manager for Lustre* software.
-You can then monitor the file system in the MIntel® Manager for Lustre* software dashboard.
+You can then monitor the file system in the Intel® Manager for Lustre* software dashboard.
 All of the charts presented on the manager dashboard to monitor performance and statistics, are available in monitor-only mode.

 Monitor-only mode can be used to establish monitoring for file systems that don’t fully conform to the High Availability Configuration Specification.
 In this situation, the Corosync and Pacemaker configuration modules provided with Intel® Manager for Lustre* software are not automatically deployed.
 This means that Intel® Manager for Lustre* software cannot configure the file system for server failover.